Urban Design Overlays (UDOs)

 Ridgeview UDO document

-Please contact Karimeh Moukkadem at email@example.com or (615) 862-7006 for more information on the Ridgeview UDO.
+Please contact Karimeh Sharp at firstname.lastname@example.org or 615-862-7006 for more information on the Ridgeview UDO.

 Antioch / Priest Lake has 3 Specific Plan Districts.
 Generally known as “SP” zoning, refers to a new type of base zoning district, not an overlay, which is not subject to traditional zoning districts’ development standards.
 Under SP zoning, design standards established for that specific development are written into the zone change ordinance.